 The U.S. Census Bureau (2012) reports that children under age 6 are most at risk of being poor (see Figure 2).
-According to a report from the National Center for Children in Poverty, there are more than 11 million infants and toddlers under age 3 in the U.S. (Addy & Wight, 2012b).
-Of these children, 44%-approximately 5.7 million live in low-income families, with another 25%-approximately 3 million-living in poor families.
+According to a report from the National Center for Children in Poverty (Jiang, Ekono & Skinner, 2015b), there are more than 11 million infants and toddlers under age 3 in the U.S. (Addy & Wight, 2012).
+Of these children, 47% live in low-income families and 25% live in poor families.
 The percentage of infants and toddlers living in low-income families (both poor and near poor) has been on the rise over the past 10 years.
-Unfortunately, this undesirable upward trend follows a decade of decline in the 1990s.
+Unfortunately, this undesirable upward trend follows a decade of decline in the 1990s (see Figure 2).